Samba, Jammu and Kashmir

-Samba is a town, municipal committee in the Samba Tehsil of the Samba District in the Union Territory of Jammu and Kashmir, India.
-It is the administrative headquarter of Samba district.
-Samba has his own railway station are Samba railway station on Jammu-Delhi railway line.
+Samba is a town, municipal committee, and administrative headquarter of Samba district of Indian-administered Jammu and Kashmir in the disputed Kashmir region.
+Samba has its own railway station on the Jammu-Delhi railway line.

 Geography

 Samba is located at 32.57°N 75.12°E and has an average elevation of 384 m.
 Samba is situated in the Shivalik Hills alongside the National Highway 1-A on the bank of the Basantar River, at a distance of 40 km from the city of Jammu.
 Samba District borders Udhampur District to the north, Kathua District to the east, Tehsils Jammu and Bishnah of Jammu District to the west, and the International Border Pakistan to the south.